Who may participate?

 I earned a certificate but I couldn’t make it to the graduation ceremony.
 How can I get it?

 We can mail it to you.
-But if you know in advance you can’t make it to the final class, and you already attended 7 or more classes, you can have a friend pick it up for you after the ceremony.
+But if you know in advance you can’t make it to the final class, and you are eligible for a certificate, you can have a friend pick it up for you after the ceremony.

 Do we need to wear tuxedo/dress?